fras2560/jest-tutorial/README.md

 };
 ```

-Now running `npm test run` will run our tests and successfully.
+Now running `npm run test` will run our tests and successfully.

 Further can even change _rectangle.test.js_ to use ES6 imports